 8. The Hateful Eight (2015)

-Bypassing the traditional tributes of Hollywood westerns during the Gold Age of movies, “The Hateful Eight” plays out more like an Italian giallo horror film done in glorious 70mm.
+Bypassing the traditional tributes of Hollywood westerns during the Golden Age of movies, “The Hateful Eight” plays out more like an Italian giallo horror film done in glorious 70mm.
 By using the extreme close-up of hands of a mystery man, a whodunit suspense structure, an atmospheric synth score by the great Ennio Morricone, stylized lighting setups along with a brilliant mix of tension building, “The Hateful Eight” is up there with “Jackie Brown” as being his most underappreciated.
 It is no mistake that Morricone’s score is a rehash from unused work in John Carpenters “The Thing”, the film is very much like a western version of “The Thing”, even sharing the same lead actor of Kurt Russell, with a claustrophobic and confined setting where the film takes place in mainly just a haberdashery cabin.
 With all the blood shed, great suspense, shootouts, and tension building this is Tarantino’s call for unity in 2015, as political and social issues were at a high, and sadly in 2019 they have only gotten worse.
 One can’t deny the unexpected poignancy found in the last moments in the film, as two dying men from completely different races, ideologies, cultures, and backgrounds come together in a tender moment as they spend the last moments of life together.
 This was easily one of the best films of 2015, a year that was plagued by many lesser films like “The Martian”, “Bridge of Spies”, and “Spotlight” that stole the attention from this masterfully made movie.

 9. Django Unchained (2012)